openpreserve/fido/README.txt

   -q                    run (more) quietly
-  -recurse              recurse into subdirectories -zip                  recurse into zip and tar files -nocontainer          disable deep scan of container documents, increases spee d but may reduce accuracy with big files
-  -input INPUT          file containing a list of files to check, one per line.
-- means stdin
-  -filename FILENAME    filename if file contents passed through STDIN -useformats INCLUDEPUIDS
+  -recurse              recurse into subdirectories -zip                  recurse into zip and tar files -nocontainer          disable deep scan of container documents, increases speed but may reduce accuracy with big files -input INPUT          file containing a list of files to check, one per line. - means stdin -filename FILENAME    filename if file contents passed through STDIN -useformats INCLUDEPUIDS
-                        comma separated string of formats to use in identificati on
+                        comma separated string of formats to use in identification -nouseformats EXCLUDEPUIDS
-  -nouseformats EXCLUDEPUIDS
-                        comma separated string of formats not to use in identifi cation
+                        comma separated string of formats not to use in identification -matchprintf FORMATSTRING
-  -matchprintf FORMATSTRING
                         format string (Python style) to use on match.
-See nomatc hprintf, README.txt.
+See nomatchprintf, README.txt.
   -nomatchprintf FORMATSTRING
                         format string (Python style) to use if no match.
-See REA DME.txt
-  -bufsize BUFSIZE      size (in bytes) of the buffer to match against (default= 131072 bytes)
+See README.txt -bufsize BUFSIZE      size (in bytes) of the buffer to match against (default=131072 bytes) -container_bufsize CONTAINER_BUFSIZE
-  -container_bufsize CONTAINER_BUFSIZE
-                        size (in bytes) of the buffer to match against (default= 524288 bytes)
+                        size (in bytes) of the buffer to match against (default=524288 bytes) -loadformats XML1,...,XMLn
-  -loadformats XML1,...,XMLn
                         comma separated string of XML format files to add.
-  -confdir CONFDIR      configuration directory to load_fido_xml, for example, t he format specifications from.
+  -confdir CONFDIR      configuration directory to load_fido_xml, for example, the format specifications from.

     Open Planets Foundation (http://www.openplanetsfoundation.org)
     See License.txt for license information.